My zone

 There is lunchtime – are you sure?

-The first time after maternity leave at a new job, when the boss gave me a discount card to the restaurant next door for lunch and even ordered me out there, I thought I would cry with happiness.
-I was sitting with warm, fragrant toast, tomato, and mozzarella and people around who just came to eat, not complain and shout.
-An oasis of calm with great food and great companions.
+For the first time after maternity leave, at my new job, when my boss gave me a discount card to the restaurant next door for lunch and even told me to go there, I thought I’d cry with joy.
+I was sitting with warm, aromatic toast, tomato, and mozzarella, surrounded by people who had simply come to eat, not to complain and shout.
+It was an oasis of peace with delicious food and great company.

 What does my lunch look like at home with two children?

-Actually, it didn’t exist for me.
-For children, yes.
-They had a choice of food like from a restaurant menu.
-I have plenty of leftovers.
-And the worst was coming when I wrongly cut toast, sausage, or avocado, and the huge, non-control drama – began.
-I could forget about silence as well while complaining and screaming.
+It didn’t really exist for me.
+For the kids, yes.
+They had a selection of food like it was on a restaurant menu.
+Mom had tons of leftovers.
+And the worst came when I cut the toast, sausage, or avocado wrong, and a huge, uncontrollable drama would break out.

-This whole story is not about complaining about motherhood and my children.
-I was terribly afraid of going back to work, I won’t say it was easy, but now that I’m writing about it, it’s much easier and I’m happy with my decision.
-Maybe this post will help other moms decide to go back to work.
+This whole story isn’t about complaining about motherhood and my kids.
+I was terrified of returning to work.
+I won’t say it was easy, but now that I’m writing about it, it’s much easier, and I’m happy with my decision.
+Maybe this post will help other moms decide to return to work.

-I love coming home and spending the afternoon with my children playing and cuddling with them.
-And I love to sing with them and watch cartoons with them but warm coffee and female conversations can only be experienced at work.
+I love coming home and spending afternoons with my kids, playing and cuddling with them.
+I love singing and watching cartoons with them, but you can only experience warm coffee and womanly conversations at work.
 This is a post about the ugly truth 🙂

 4 Comments